Maxim-Doronin/npu_compiler/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_on_windows.md

 ## Dependencies

 Before you start to build Driver Compiler targets, please ensure that you have installed the necessary components.
-After installation, please make sure they are available from system enviroment path.
+After installation, please make sure they are available from system environment path.

 - Hardware:
     - Minimum requirements: 40 GB of disk space.